how to file a

 How Much Does It Cost to File a Tax Extension?

 As little as zero dollars.
-If your adjusted gross income (AGI) sits at or below $73,000 for 2021, you can take advantage of the IRS’s Free File program to electronically request a tax extension.
+If your adjusted gross income (AGI) sits at or below a certain amount, you can take advantage of the IRS’s Free File program to electronically request a tax extension.
 If your AGI exceeds the $73,000 mark, you can still request an extension for free — simply fill out the IRS’s free-to-use fillable Form 4868 and submit it to the IRS.
 If you’re uncomfortable with doing this yourself, you could always reach out to a tax professional for help!

 How to File a Tax Extension If You Live Overseas